smingtsai/PMOdarkmatter/_authors/ChenYuxuan.md

 degree: PhD
 ---
 Former PhD student.
-The title of PhD thesis: "Indirect Detection of Long-Lived Dark Particles in Stars"
+The title of PhD thesis is: "Indirect Detection of Long-Lived Dark Particles in Stars"